Arapaho & Roosevelt National Forests Overview

 Pawnee Pass Trail #907 + Isabelle Glacier Trail #908*** – 8.9 mile loop

 The first quarter mile of the Pawnee Pass Trail to Long Lake is a very heavily used trail.
 The trail enters the Indian Peaks Wilderness shortly after leaving the trailhead, and continues along Long Lake as a wide and fairly flat trail.
 West of Long Lake, Jean Lunning Trail intersects on the left, looping back toward the trailhead.
 The Pawnee Pass Trail continues up the valley at a gentle grade through wooded terrain.
-It makes a short climb to Lake Isabelle, which sits just below tree line.
+It makes a short climb to Lake Isabelle, which sits just below the treeline.

 At Lake Isabelle, follow the Isabelle Glacier Trail #908 as it forks left from the Pawnee Pass Trail.
 The Isabelle Glacier Trail continues along the north side of Lake Isabelle to Isabelle Glacier, the source of the South Saint Vrain Creek.
 The Isabelle Glacier Trail ends finally beside Isabelle Glacier in a very steep-walled cirque basin framed by Shoshone, Apache, and Navajo Peaks.
 Best completed from July – September after most of the snow has melted from the trail.
 If you wish to add some miles and elevation to your trek, Pawnee Pass Trail continues past the junction with Isabelle Glacier Trail up to Pawnee Pass (12,541′) and provides outstanding views of the surrounding wilderness.